nolanlawson/fuite/README.md

 }

 /**
- * Teardown code to run after each test (optional)
+ * OPTIONAL: Teardown code to run after each test
  * @param { import("puppeteer").Page } page
  */
 export async function teardown(page) {
 }

+/**
+ * OPTIONAL: Code to wait asynchronously for the page to become idle
+ * @param { import("puppeteer").Page } page
+ */
+export async function waitForIdle(page) {
+}
 ```

-Your `myScenario.mjs` can export several `async function`s.
-Here's what they do:
+You can delete any optional functions you don't need.

+Note that your scenario file can also [extend the default scenario](#extending-the-default-scenario).

-### `setup` function
+### `setup` function (optional)

-The `setup` function takes a Puppeteer [Page][] as input and returns undefined.
+The async `setup` function takes a Puppeteer [Page][] as input and returns undefined.
 It runs before each `iteration`, or before `createTests`.
 This is a good place to log in, if your webapp requires a login.

 If this function is not defined, then no setup code will be run.

 Note that there is also a [`--setup` flag](#setup).
 If defined, it will override the `setup` function defined in a scenario.

-### `createTests` function
+### `createTests` function (optional)

-The `createTests` function takes a Puppeteer [Page][] as input and returns an array of _test data objects_ representing the tests to run, and the data to pass for each one.
+The async `createTests` function takes a Puppeteer [Page][] as input and returns an array of _test data objects_ representing the tests to run, and the data to pass for each one.
 This is useful if you want to dynamically determine what tests to run against a page (for instance, which links to click).

 If `createTests` is not defined, then the default tests are `[{}]` (a single test with empty data).